SebastianRichiteanu/Gosh/README.md

 $ alias gs='git status'
 $ gs > git_status.txt
-# shows git status using alias, outputing the std in the git_status file
+# shows git status using alias, outputing the std in the git_status.txt file
 ```

 Autocompletion and history navigation with arrow keys work out of the box.